 1969 - The Clyde Slay House II, Vero Beach FL.
 Status unknown.

 1969 - The Robert Kenmore House, 73 Bay Walk, Ocean Beach NY.
-Demolished for Reflections.
+Destroyed for Reflections.

 1969 - The Thomas Bellezza Renovation, Putnam Valley NY.
 Status unknown.

 1969 - The Ross Runnels Interior, San Juan PR.
 Status unknown.